What is this Trojan?

 In order to fully uninstall Smoke Loader Trojan, use anti-malware software.
 Scan your computer and get rid of the infection using the tool.
 Manual elimination is possible but you might end up doing more damage than good.

-Download Removal Toolto remove Smoke Loader TrojanUse our recommended removal tool to uninstall Smoke Loader Trojan.
+Download Removal Toolto scan for Smoke Loader TrojanUse our recommended removal tool to scan for Smoke Loader Trojan.
 Trial version of WiperSoft provides detection of computer threats like Smoke Loader Trojan and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...